turingschool/front-end-curriculum/lessons/module-4/front-end-back-end-connection.md

   * Send a generic response from your root URL
   * Utilize `app.locals` to serve A JSON object of arbitrary data (perhaps an array of objects)
-  * 1 GET: should return all the resources
+  * Include 1 GET: should return all the resources
-  * A gitignore file
+  * Include gitignore file

   *Test your endpoint with Postman*